The Revelation (Prophecies of the Revelation Part 3)

 Part 3 - Seven Angels With Seven Trumpets

 In the Bible, in the book of Revelation, we find prophecies having to do with the end of the world.
-It was written by John, who was a disciple of Jesus Christ.
+The Revelation was written by John, who was a disciple of Jesus Christ.

 In this article, a prophetic part of Revelation is written in modern English, and given a possible interpretation so that we can understand the things that will happen.
 This may help us prepare for those future events.